 Included above is another review of “Judy at Carnegie Hall.”

-September 3, 1963: Capitol Records re-released The concept album “The Letter” as “Our Love Letter.”
+September 3, 1963: Capitol Records re-released the concept album “The Letter” as “Our Love Letter.”

 Watch Judy’s performances of “West Side Story Medley”, “Judy at the Palace Medley”, “A Couple of Swells” and “I Loved Him” below:

 September 3, 1967: Advertisement for Judy’s upcoming concert at Detroit’s Cobo Hall.
+Below, 8-track tapes were all the rage.